Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum

-Following Goel et al.~\cite{goel2016structural}'s method of finding parenting, we use the followership network to check from whom a user is most likely to have retweeted from among their friends.
-By using this method, we retrieve $57,430$ cascades from the $15,340$ RT-ids containing at least 2 tweets each.
-This shows that this method of parenting attribution does not perform as well as the method when using the mentions' network (described in Section~\ref{chap:cascades}) --- where we were able to split the RT-ids into only $24,983$ cascades--- meaning that the process did not find suitable parents for a reasonable amount of retweets and considered a new cascade formation, even though the text was exactly the same.
+Following Goel et al.'s~\cite{goel2016structural} method of finding parenting, we use the followership network to check from whom a user is most likely to have retweeted from among the people they follow.
+By using this method, we retrieve $57\,430$ cascades from the $15\,340$ Retweet-IDs containing at least two tweets each.
+This shows that this method of parenting attribution does not perform as well as the method when using the mentions network (described in Section~\ref{chap:cascades}) --- where we were able to split the Retweet-IDs into only $24\,983$ cascades--- meaning that the process did not find suitable parents for a reasonable amount of retweets and considered a new cascade formation, even though the text was exactly the same.
 The results on the seeding analysis (Figure~\ref{fig:follower_diffusion}) are comparable to the ones achieved by using the mentions network as the network of inference.
 There is a higher number of small cascades in comparison to the results shown in Figure~\ref{fig:seed_sizes}~(a), and this is due to the fact that we split the Retweet-IDs into a larger number of smaller cascades when using the follower network for cascade inference.
 Figure~\ref{fig:follower_diffusion}~(b), however, shows the same qualitative results as those shown in Figure~\ref{fig:prop_yes_cascade}~(c).
 This clarifies that independent of which network we use to infer cascades, the polarisation is clearly affecting the way information spreads.